moshangyi/mahjong/README.md

    - Tap the head tile on the wall to break it.
 7. Flowers
    - If you have flower tiles, claim them by tapping the tile, then tap the "Tail" button to get a replacement tile.
-   - If you have no flowers, tap "Pass".
+   - If you have no flowers, next player will get his/her turn automatically.
 8. Play
    - The dealer discards a tile (the first dicarded tile) by tapping it.
    - The next player draws a tile by tapping "Head", then discards one.
 9. Pung
-   - When you have a PUNG or KONG your massage area will turn to purple color, you can stop others by tap Pung button.
+   - When you have a PUNG or KONG your massage area will turn to purple color and the center tile will flashing, you can stop others by tap center tile.
    - To do so you will reveal that you have 2 or 3 the same tiles.
-If you don't need the PUNG/KONG do nothing.
+If you don't need the PUNG/KONG, do nothing (hide information).
-   - Then in popup window you will make a dicision if you really want PUNG/KONG.
+   - Then in the popup window, you will make a dicision if you really want PUNG/KONG.
-   - If the answer is NO other players been released.
+   - If the answer is NO other players would been released.
-   - If the answer is YES you will be ask if you want PUNG or KONG if you have 3 same tile that discarded by others.
+   - If the answer is YES you will be ask if you want PUNG or KONG if you have 3 same tiles as the one discarded by others.
    - After you tap YES the center tile (discarded by others) will move to your CHOW/PUNG/KONG display area.
    - Then you need to tap the same tiles in your hand to form PUNG or KONG.
    - If you formed a KONG you need to tap the tail button to get a replacement.
    - Then you discard a tile in your hand by tap it.
-   - ⚠️If current player discards a tile before you tap Pung button, you will lose the PUNG oppertunity.
+   - ⚠️If current player discards a tile before you tap the center tile, you will lose the PUNG oppertunity.
 10. Chow
     - To form a CHOW you can tap the center tile discarded by your left hand player.
     - The center tile will move to your CHOW/PUNG/KONG display area.